nunit/docs/docs/articles/nunit-engine/extensions/AvailableExtensions.md

 ## V2 Result Writer

-The V2 Result writer makes it possible to save test results in the older NUnit V2 format, for use with report programs and integration servers, which require that format.
+The V2 Result writer makes it possible to save test results in the older NUnit V2 format, for use with report programs and integration servers that require that format.

 ### Installation